1. Home

 This page contains regularly updated information on firearms and tactical e-commerce based on information from merchant account underwriters, payment gateway providers, independent agents, publications, and payment industry executives.

 Note: You must sit with a qualified attorney before launching a firearms or tactical website.
 All firearms must be shipped to another licensed FFL, which must perform the necessary NICS check on the end buyer.
-Below are a few quick links, and below that is our ongoing updates and information page that discusses changes in the firearms and tactical credit card processing industry.
+Below are a few quick links.
+Following that is our ongoing updates and information page, which discusses changes in the firearms and tactical credit card processing industries.

 Quick links: